ROBINHESSE.COM

 Picture

-My involvement in large scale public art began when I curated an Independent project called “13” for the City of Toronto’s 2013 Nuit Blanche event.
-Then in 2014, I was selected by the City of Markham to create The Henderson Bridge Mural with a team of 4 other artists mentored by Katherine Harvey.
+My involvement in large scale public art began when in 2013, I was selected by the City of Markham to create The Henderson Bridge Mural with a team of 4 other artists.
+We were lucky enough to be mentored by renowned Canadian artist Katharine Harvey , and the project marked a turning point in my career.

 Since 2013, I have been submitting actively to larger Expression of Interest calls, especially those which enhance beautification of different urban areas.
 I am an advocate of anti-vandalism and anti-graffiti prevention.
 My concepts have been submitted to STreetARToronto programmes and in the 2015 Project "E" StreetARToronto StART initiative, (John Street Pedestrian Bridge) I placed fifth.
 I am a member of Mural Routes .
 I am passionately committed to listening to public needs and opinions, and engaging in community consultation to create strong public dialogue with my concepts.